jmant69/String-Calculator-Kata/README.md

 # Commit 1 - Accept a string of 0, 1 or 2 numbers.
 Produce an exception if more than 2 numbers.
 Return the sum of the numbers, or return 0 for empty string.

 # Commit 2 - Amend to allow an unknown number of numbers in the input string.

+# Commit 3 - Allow the Add method to handle new lines between numbers (as well as commas).